The following information may be activating to those who have experienced trauma. Please, read with care.

 Following her trial, Children's Theatre filed a motion to recover nearly $300,000 in legal fees from Stearns, and this time the Twin Cities theatre community did not look away.
 A boycott was called, protests were staged and a group of teachers and staff members within the current Children's Theatre created the organization Standing with Children's Theatre Survivors.
 With the aid of added public outrage, pressure from within the theater itself, and the mountain of evidence that was collected during the investigation for trial, all of the lawsuits were settled by October 2019.

 During the plaintiffs' mediation process, a list of collective reparation requests was made by some of the plaintiffs to the Children's Theatre Company.
-One of those requests was for them to contribute to a "survivor's" fund which would provide support to the hundreds of additional alumni harmed during the Donahue era.
+One of those requests was for them to contribute to a "survivor's" fund which would help the hundreds of additional alumni harmed during the Donahue era.
 After reaching an agreement, CTA Wellness was formed to administer those funds and advocate for the additional requests made by plaintiffs.

 ESTABLISHING THE FUND